-- 2) Allowed on second and third floors above retail.
-Requires a PUD in the DW-C/O/R zone. - 3) Transitional and supportive housing is allowed in all zones that allow residential uses subject to the same standards.
+2) Allowed on second and third floors above retail.
+Requires a PUD in the DW-C/O/R zone.

 The summaries below provide an explanation of the required housing types and the City's role in providing each housing type as well as the appropriate legislation that the City's Zoning Ordinance must comply with.
 The City is committed to ensuring compliance with all mandatory housing types and will establish programs to make certain that the Zoning Ordinance is updated to allow all varieties of housing.